damonlynch/rapid-photo-downloader/README.rst

 ``source myenv/bin/activate``

 Then run the installer, passing the command line option telling the script to install Rapid Photo Downloader into the virtual environment:

 ``python install.py --virtual-env``

+Once the program is installed, you can then deactivate the virtual environment with the deactivate command:

+``deactivate``

+Rapid Photo Downloader can be started without activating the virtual environment by running

+``myenv/bin/rapid-photo-downloader``

 To uninstall from the virtual environment, simply delete the virtual environment's directory.